cobbler/cobbler/docs/cobbler-conf.rst

 manage_*
 ========
 If using BIND (named) for DNS management in ``/etc/cobbler/modules.conf`` and manage_dns is enabled (above), this lists which zones are managed.
-See the Wiki (https://github.com/cobbler/cobbler/wiki/Dns-management) for more info
+See :ref:`dns-management` for more information.

 defaults: